Ezurio/weblcm-python/usage_examples/README.md

 These scripts and testing are verified on Ubuntu 20.04 but the curl commands should work on other platforms.
 The global_settings will likely only work on Linux variants without modifications.

 The intent is for settings that remain consistent amongst all the scripts can be stored in the global_settings file.
-The ip address of the Device Under Test (DUT) can be supplied with the variable IPADDR and this will be stored automatically.
+The ip address or optional domain name of the Device Under Test (DUT) can be supplied with the variable IPADDR and this will be stored automatically.
 Any other changes to global_settings must be manually modified.

-The global_settings in my setup are set for after the initial password change.
-Therefore, for the initial login, I will supply the original password as a parameter.
+The global_settings are set for after the initial password change.
+Therefore, for the initial login, the users_put-changepw.sh performs a login POST with the password stored in the ORIGINAL_WEBLCM_PASSWORD variable and then changes the password to the value stored in the WEBLCM_PASSWORD variable.

 Finally, a word about the cookie file.
 The login script will save a cookie file over an existing cookie even if the login fails.
 This could cause you to lose the session id and get errors when trying other commands, including logging out.
 To prevent this, you can make a copy of your cookie file with the appropriate command for your system.
 If the issue does occur, you can wait for your session to expire (about 10 minutes), restart the weblcm-python.service from the console login, or reboot the DUT.
 This condition presents itself with a message like:
 ```html